 This rigmarole is worth it.
 The bike handles brilliantly and is very comfortable – this comfort translates into performance, inspiring confidence and I find the bike is actually faster than the much lighter Cannondale frame (particularly down the long steep hills now :-).
 Imagine riding on a rough section of road that transitions to freshly laid smooth tarmac.
 It feels like smooth tarmac all day on tubeless.

 So I am happy with the bike, now I have fettled the tyres and adjusted the geometry to perfection.
-The brakes could be a bit more powerful, but the Brooks saddle is slowly bedding in, and the bearings and gearing smoothing out.
+The brakes could be a bit more powerful, but improve as they bed down.
+A Brooks saddle is curving to my form and is now as comfortable as any seat I know.
+The gears and bearings are silky smooth and the chain oiled with dry chain oil – which is much easier to clean.

 Have I found love again?
 The Cannondale was a beautiful bike, but I prefer the integrity and function of the Thorn – a durable bike that will keep me happy for a lifetime.